ssdev-team/ssHUD/README.md

 | ------- | ------------------ |
 | 1.x   | :white_check_mark: |

+## Where do I find the Version I have?

+To find the version you have, open the cl.hud.lua file and on the first line you'll find the version you have.

 ## Reporting a Vulnerability

 If you found a vulnerability, tell us in the Issues section.